MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-azure-vm-on-linux.md

    A list of virtual machines matching this string appears.

-1. Choose the Linux version from the list.
+1. Choose the operating system from the list.

 1. Accept the terms and get started by clicking **Create**.